Meet real GOCOVRI patients

 DO NOT take GOCOVRI if you have severe kidney problems.

-Do not stop or change the dose of GOCOVRI before talking with your doctor.
+• Do not stop or change the dose of GOCOVRI before talking with your doctor.
 Call your healthcare provider if you have symptoms of withdrawal such as fever, confusion, or severe muscle stiffness.

-If you took too much GOCOVRI, call your doctor or go to the nearest hospital emergency room right away.
+• If you took too much GOCOVRI, call your doctor or go to the nearest hospital emergency room right away.

 • Suicidal thoughts or actions and depression.
 Tell your doctor if you have new or sudden changes in mood, behaviors, thoughts, or feelings, including thoughts about hurting yourself or ending your life.

 • Hallucinations.
 GOCOVRI can cause or worsen hallucinations (seeing or hearing things that are not real) or psychotic behavior.
+Hallucinations can be a serious and common side effect of GOCOVRI.
+Contact your doctor if you have hallucinations.

 These are not all the possible side effects of GOCOVRI.
-Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.

-WHAT IS GOCOVRI?
+WHAT IS GOCOVRI®?

-GOCOVRI® (amantadine) extended release capsules is a prescription medicine used:
+GOCOVRI® (amantadine) extended-release capsules is a prescription medicine used:

 • for the treatment of dyskinesia (sudden uncontrolled movements) in people with Parkinson's disease who are treated with levodopa therapy or levodopa therapy with other medicines that increase the effects of dopamine in the brain.